Mabellian/alx-low_level_programming/0x08-recursion/README.md

-return the length of string
+print a string in reverse